ultraleap/UnrealPlugin/README.md

 * Grab Timeout - the number of microseconds required to pass before an end grab is triggered, in which no values were detected above the end grab threshold during that time.
 * Pinch Timeout - the number of microseconds required to pass before an end pinch is triggered, in which no values were detected above the end pinch threshold during that time.

-# Common Examples
-Ok great, but how do I interact with things?
+# Common Examples - Ok great but how do I interact with things?

 Common use cases and examples will be found here: